agrawalprash/traceable-mixnets/README.md

 ./run.sh sm 10000 poseidon # run in the container shell - set membership proof ./run.sh rsm 10000 poseidon # run in the container shell - reverse set membership proof
 ```
+Note: In case of a manual install on the host system, simply execute `./run.sh sm 10000 poseidon` and `./run.sh rsm 10000 poseidon` from the `zksnark-sm-rsm` directory.

 *Expected duration:* ~1 minute for each of the two proofs